leejo/leejo.github.io/_posts/2021-05-31-hasselblad_reality.md

 The GFX will now serve as my walk around and commission camera, and potentially for other project work.
 It will also be my <a href="/2023/01/25/scanner/">scanning solution</a> for my existing film workflow due to its high resolution and pixel shift features (more on this soon).
 It is also (now) almost half the price of Hasselblad's equivalent.
 I've had a Fuji x100T for almost a decade, being one of my favourite cameras, and this feels like its very bigger brother.

 I'm over Hasselblad.
 It was nice while it lasted, but I don't think they've made a truly great camera in almost two decades.
 The last great one was, coincidentally, made by Fuji (the XPan).

+<h4 id="update2">Update: 28th January 2024</h4>

+Earlier this week Hasselblad announced the updated version of the digital back, the CFV 100C.
+This is both unexpected and unsurprising.
+The enhancements address few of the above compromises, the only real one being the use of a back-illuminated sensor that will remove the colour fringing when using the camera with a technical camera with all but the widest angle lenses.

+That's a big win, but otherwise the high mega pixel count will be very much a case of more resolution more problems.
+Expect miss focus issues to be worse, camera shake issues to be worse (there is no image stabilisation included), the weaknesses of the older lenses to be more evident.
+The screen hasn't been improved, it will continue to be terrible in bright sunlight.

+Hasselblad will probably shift a few of these, the nostalgia aspect is still strong.
+The tech camera crowd will find use for it.
+And sure, as I wrote above, the 907x informs a different approach.
+But its frustrations still far outweigh its benefits, of which there are few in comparison to other available technology.

+Nostalgia is, indeed, a hell of a drug.

 <hr />